devleaks/followthegreens/docs/preferences.md

 Preferences are loaded each time a new FtG guidance session is started.

-The preference file is located in: thres
+The preference file is located in
 `<X-Plane 12 Folder> / Output / preferences / followthegreens.prf`

-It is the same file for Follow the greens and Follow Me Car preferences.
+It is the same file for both Follow the greens and Follow Me Car preferences.

 If the file is not found, there won't be any preference set up.
 FtG will create an empty file at that location for later use.

-If a preference file is found, loaded preferences are logged in the ftg_log.txt file.
+If a preference file is found, loaded preferences are logged in the `ftg_log.txt` file.
 It is then easy to control which values are being used in the application.